hiof/course-catalogue/README.md

 ## About

-A plugin with the required files for the Cover content functionality.
+A plugin with the required files for the course catalogue.

 ## Copyright